SEL2204 : Victorian Passions: Victorian Values

 Aims

 This module is designed to unpack the phrase, ‘Victorian values’, which nowadays invokes ideas of sexual repression, stifling middle-class morality, an unbending religious code, and jingoistic insularity.
 Yet the Victorians saw themselves as living in an age of unprecedented social change, engaging in passionate and controversial debates about the values of the world in which they lived.
-The module will explore four key debates – questions of sexuality and morality, class conflict, the clash between science and faith, and empire – as they appeared in a range of different genres across the early, mid and late Victorian periods.
+The module will explore five key debates – questions of gender/sexuality; religion; nature/science; class; race and empire – as they appeared in a range of different genres across the early, mid and late Victorian periods.
 In the course of the module students will:

 Explore some of the most controversial debates of the Victorian period and their articulation in a range of Victorian literary texts.